Suma Sudhindra

 Suma Sudhindra is a classical musician and veena exponent from India, in the Carnatic Music genre.
 She was awarded Karnataka's second highest civilian award, the Rajyotsava Award, in the year 2001.

 Early days and personal life

 She was trained by her gurus vidhwan Raja Rao and vidhwan Chitti Babu.

 She is based in Bangalore.
 Her spouse is a dentist and she has two daughters.
 She is an avid bonsai collector.

 Career

 She has the Chittibabu style known for the melodic sounds of the Veena.
 She has widely toured and given performances in United States, the United Kingdom, Singapore and Malaysia.
 She has also led numerous veena ensembles over the years.

 Carnatic-Jazz

 She has rendered numerous fusion performances along with Dutch Jazz group Spinifex for many years.

 Other initiatives

-Suma is the Director outreach for the Centre For Indian Music Experience (IME), a new kind of museum in the making where one can touch, feel and experience music.
+Suma serves as Director of Outreach for the Indian Music Experience (IME), an interactive music museum based in India.

 She co-founded the Artists’ Introspective Movement (AIM) along with kuchipudi danseuse Veena Murthy Vijay.
 AIM organizes the Bangalore International Arts Festival (BIAF) since 2007.
 BIAF is a cultural platform for artists.